Skip to content

 Background

 Lattice is Anduril Industries' AI-powered software platform that fuses sensor data, tracks airborne threats, and coordinates kinetic and non-kinetic counter-drone responses in real time.
-Originally developed for border surveillance, it has been adapted for multi-domain military operations.
+Originally developed for border surveillance, it has been adapted for multi-domain military operations and is now extending to ISR as well as strike.

-In March 2026, the US Army designated Lattice the DoD-wide command-and-control platform for Counter-UAS operations, first through an $87 million task order placing it with JIATF-401.
-That order was the opening purchase on a $20 billion, 10-year enterprise contract vehicle administered by Army Contracting Command.
-Brian Schimpf, Anduril's president, described the arrangement as "an ordering guide" for Counter-UAS procurement.
+In March 2026, the US Army designated Lattice the DoD-wide command-and-control platform for Counter-UAS operations, beginning with an $87 million task order placing it with JIATF-401.
+That order was the opening purchase on a $20 billion, 10-year enterprise contract vehicle administered by Army Contracting Command, consolidating more than 120 separate procurement actions.
+In April 2026 the Army awarded a follow-on $16.8 million sole-source contract for Ghost-X VTOL reconnaissance aircraft, with Lattice as the integration layer.
+Arsenal-1, Anduril's automated manufacturing facility, is now slated to produce four Lattice-integrated weapons platforms including the YFQ-44A Fury and Roadrunner by end-2026.